Manifestor-cc/usage-guide/docs/beginners_guide/playing_multiplayer_games.md

 ---

 # Playing multiplayer games
-If you want to play games like Schedule I, R.E.P.O. or others with friends, you have to install an Online Fix.
+If you want to play games like Schedule I, R.E.P.O. or others with friends, you'll have to install an Online Fix.

 :::info
 This will not work for games with matchmaking.
 (There are some exceptions though)